keymanapp/help.keyman.com/developer/language/guide/control-keys.md

 platform('touch') U+17D2 any(consonant) + [K_BKSP] > nul
 ```

-The <kbd>Backspace</kbd> key at the start of a text block in a complex document
+Pressing the <kbd>Backspace</kbd> key at the start of a text block in a complex document
-may delete the text block, for example, it may delete a bullet from in a bullet
+may delete a break (or formatting) before the text block;
+for example, it may delete a bullet from a bullet
 list.
 You should avoid overriding this behavior, which is application-specific.

 ```